sergueik/junit-dataproviders/README.md

 One can easily tweak this behavior further: e.g. turn the name `TEST_ENVIRONMENT` of the key envirnment variable into a separate parameter or define environment specifics via property file (this is work in progress).
 Similar changes are available for [testNg-DataProviders](https://github.com/sergueik/testng-dataproviders).

-### JUnit Parameterized tests with external data file scenarios
+### Usage with JUnit Parameterized runnner

+.

-Instance Constructor and Class propetry injection annotations for test parameterization are basically supported by [Junit 4 onward](https://github.com/junit-team/junit4/wiki/parameterized-tests) via `org.junit.runners.Parameterized` class.
+Instance Constructor and Class propetry injection annotations for test parameterization are basically supported by
+[Junit 4 onward](https://github.com/junit-team/junit4/wiki/parameterized-tests) via an `org.junit.runners.Parameterized` class.
-However the JUnit wiki does not demonstrate reading the test data from external file which is entirely possible:
+However the core JUnit wiki does not mention storing test data in external data file which is entirely possible with core JUnit Parameterized tests:

 instead of hard coding the data in the test class
 ```java